-Instructions: Email completed form to MTN Safety Physicians: mtn011safetymd@mtnstopshiv.org IMPORTANT: Complete all required fields so the PSRT has all information needed to respond to your query.
-Site: Query Date (dd-MMM-yy): Email address: Completed by: PTID: Participant Age (in years): Gender: Last Visit: Study Group (1 or 2): Product use consultation: Reason for query: Should use of study product be temporarily discontinued?
-Should use of study product be permanently discontinued? ☐ Should use of study product be resumed?
-Request for consultation on AE management Request to withdraw participant from the study Other, specify: Is this query a request for the PSRT to consult on an adverse event (AE)? $\square$ Yes $\rightarrow$ continue completing this page $\square$ No $\rightarrow$ skip to Comments on page 2 Primary AE of concern: AE onset date (dd-MMM-yy): AE severity grade at onset: Relatedness to study product: Current study product administration: Related No change Not related On hold Permanently discontinued Not applicable Has this AE been reported on a SCHARP AE Log form?
-Yes $\square$ No Has this AE been assessed more than once?
-Has this AE been reported as an EAE?
-Yes Yes □ No $\square$ No $\rightarrow$ skip to Comments on page 2 Date of most recent assessment (dd-MMM-yy): Status of AE at most recent assessment: Continuing, stabilized (severity grade unchanged)

-Continuing, improving $\rightarrow$ severity grade decreased to Continuing, worsening $\rightarrow$ severity grade increased to
+Instructions: Email completed form to MTN Safety Physicians: mtn011safetymd@mtnstopshiv.org

+IMPORTANT: Complete all required fields so the PSRT has all information needed to respond to your query.

+Site: Completed by: Query Date (dd-MMM-yy): Email address: PTID: Gender: Study Group (1 or 2): Participant Age (in years): Last Visit: on AE management Is this query a request for the PSRT to consult of \Box Yes \rightarrow continue completing this page \Box No \rightarrow skip to Comments on page 2 n an adverse event (AE)?
+Primary AE of concern: AE onset date (dd-MMM-yy): AE severity grade at onset: Relatedness to study product: Related Not related Current study product administration: No change On hold Permanently discontinued Not applicable Has this AE been reported on a SCHARP AE Lo Yes No Has this AE been reported as an EAE?
+Has this AE been assessed more than once? ☐ Yes ☐ No → skip to Comments on page 2 Date of most recent assessment (dd-MMM-yy): Status of AE at most recent assessment: ☐ Continuing, stabilized (severity grade unchanged ☐ Continuing, improving → severity grade decreas ☐ Continuing, worsening → severity grade increas ☐ Resolved sed to